Scientific Research Red Light Therapy

 https://www.mdpi.com/2076-3417/15/8/4161

-• Type: Systematic review & trial summaries.
+• Study type: Systematic review and trial summary.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC3104287

-• Intervention: Transcranial red/NIR LED (633–870 nm), multiple sessions.
+• Intervention: Repeated transcranial red/NIR LED sessions (633–870 nm).

 • Improved attention